Could Hyperinflation Be Next For Venezuela?

 By John Greenwood, Chief Economist.
 Posted on Expert Investment Views: Invesco US Blog.

-We've all seen the news reports - lines for food and basic staples that stretch for blocks, increasing violent crime, kidnappings and corruption are making day-to-day life in Venezuela a real struggle.
-It wasn't always like this, but in the past 20 years Venezuela has gone from one of the richest countries in South America to one of the poorest.
+We've all seen the news reports - lines for food and basic staples that stretch for blocks, increasing violent crime, kidnappings, and corruption are making day-to-day life in Venezuela a real struggle.
+It wasn't always like this, but in the past 20 years, Venezuela has gone from one of the richest countries in South America to one of the poorest.
 To make matters worse, the country is now in the throes of near hyperinflation reminiscent of post-WW1 Weimar Germany or Zimbabwe in the years before dollarization in 2009.

-How could a country blessed with abundant natural resources, tropical weather and nearly 1,800 miles of Caribbean coastline descend into chaos so quickly?
-And what will the future hold for Venezuela?
+How could a country blessed with abundant natural resources, tropical weather, and nearly 1,800 miles of Caribbean coastline descend into chaos so quickly?
+And, what will the future hold for Venezuela?

 The answer to the first question is nearly two decades of "Chavismo," the left-wing political ideology extolled by Hugo Chavez, the autocratic ruler of Venezuela from 1999 until his death in 2013, and continued by his successor, Nicolas Maduro.
 The answer to the second question remains to be seen, but it appears that hyperinflation and regime change could be on the horizon.